-The Assessment Team believes the methodology set forth in Sound Transit's PCPP-02 Cost Estimating, is mature and complete.
+The Assessment Team believes the methodology set forth in ST's PCPP-02 Cost Estimating, is mature and complete.
 What is unclear is why the full potential of the methodology was not utilized in the original ST3 estimates.
 PCPP-02, Section 5.5 discusses the option and/or need for a second opinion cost estimate for projects that are highly complex or have greater risk.
 These estimates are intended to be procured to an independent cost consultant whose second opinion is used to validate the cost estimate.
+It is understood that an ERP did perform an assessment on the original ST3 cost estimates, but their focus was on estimating process more than it was accuracy of the individual estimates.
 Due to the nature and complexity of the projects making up the ST3 program, executing this option is recommended even at the earliest design stage.

 Regarding the original ROW estimates, PCPP-02 Section 8.2 states the Real Estate division is responsible for developing the appropriate estimates for the ROW budget for each project.
 After discussions with various members of ST staff, the Assessment Team believes that the working relationship between the Real Estate division and the design consultant developing the estimates was inadequate.
-Guidelines were set by Sound Transit in advance of the estimate development without specific project elements being analyzed.
+Guidelines were set by ST in advance of the estimate development without specific project elements being analyzed.
 If the Real Estate division were the true responsible party for these estimates, it is the Assessment Team's expectation that the accuracy would have been substantially improved.

 The Assessment Team believes large programs should have a reporting structure that involves continually refining project cost estimates as scope definition improves and project configuration progresses.
 At a minimum, all program components should be thoroughly evaluated on an annual basis.
-A consistent reporting format should be developed to show the growth /reduction of cost estimates such that the overall program cost can be easily summarized and communicated to leadership and program stakeholders.
+A consistent reporting format should be developed to show the growth/reduction of cost estimates such that the overall program cost can be easily summarized and communicated to leadership and program stakeholders.
 An explanation of the individual project stage, how the estimate was prepared, how contingency was applied, etc., should be included for each project.
 Discussion of primary risks and any relevant assumptions should be reported.
 A consistent escalation strategy and application to all relevant estimates should be addressed.